About the course

 The Nuffield Department of Clinical Neurosciences provides a focus for world-leading translational neuroscience allowing the swift transfer of basic biomedical findings to the clinical setting and the delivery of evidence-based therapies for the benefit of society and the economy.

 Students will have access to the department’s IT support and University library services.
-Workspace will be related to individual circumstances.
-If undertaking experimental work, bench space will be provided within a laboratory.
-If undertaking theoretical research, there will be shared office space.
-The provision of other resources specific to a project should be agreed with the supervisor as part of the planning stages of the agreed project.
+Workspace will be related to individual circumstances: if undertaking experimental work, bench space will be provided within a laboratory; if undertaking theoretical research, there will be shared office space.
+The provision of other resources specific to a project should be agreed with the supervisor as part of the planning stages of the agreed project as financial support from the department must not be assumed.

 Annual Course fees